Keto Coffee

 Instructions

-• Add all the ingredients into a blender and blend for 30-40 seconds, until smooth and frothy.
+• Add the brewed coffee, butter, coconut oil, and heavy cream to a blender and blend for 30-40 seconds, until smooth and frothy.

 • Carefully pour the coffee into a glass or mug, then scoop out the foam on top.